 - Adding examples or context

-- Special instructions for complex questions
+- Providing special instructions for complex questions

 Only remove help text when: